Cpt-Dingus/blog-page/docs/Radio/L band weather satellite reception guide.md

 Congratulations, you now have a helical antenna!

-### Things to check
+#### Troubleshooting

-It's wise to check the following using a multimeter:
+If you're not getting any signals or they're too weak to decode, it's wise to check the following using a multimeter before seeking other issues:

 1. There **SHOULD** be continuity between the top of the helix and the core of the SMA port
 2. There **SHOULDN'T** be continuity between the helix and ground plane, or the frame of the SMA port